FlavScents AInsights Entry: Allyl Propionate (CAS: 2408-20-0)

 8. Practical Insights for Formulators

 Allyl propionate is valued for its ability to impart a fresh, fruity character to both flavors and fragrances.
-It synergizes well with other esters and fruity compounds, enhancing the overall profile.
-Formulators should be cautious of its potency, as overuse can lead to an artificial or cloying effect.
-It is often under-utilized in complex formulations where its impact can be masked by heavier notes.
+It synergizes well with other esters and fruity notes, enhancing overall complexity.
+Formulators should be cautious of its volatility and potential for degradation under extreme conditions.
+It is often under-used in complex formulations where its impact can be overshadowed by more dominant notes.

 Citation hooks: FlavScents; industry practice